oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-build-pplne/ggsa-mt-build-pplne.md

 ## Introduction

-This lab walks you through steps to create a Stream Analytics pipeline to monitor the public transportation in the Atlanta area.
+This lab walks you through steps to create a Stream Analytics pipeline to monitor the public transportation in a marked geographical location.

-This is the second lab in the Monitoring Public Transportation Using Stream Analytics workshop.
-Follow the labs sequentially.

 *Estimated Time*: 20 minutes